Widget-Wrangler/ww/WWBase/Documentation/IntroducingWidgetWrangler.md

 libraries at different URL's.)
-Use the "priority" property in the ww-appscripts attribute to control parallel script loading; for example all priority 0 scripts will load in parallel, followed by priority 1 scripts, etc. Priority numbers must begin at 0 and must be contiguous (e.g. 0, 1, 2...)
+Use the "priority" property in the ww-appscripts attribute to control parallel script loading; for example all priority 0 scripts will load in parallel, followed by priority 1 scripts, etc. Priority numbers must begin at 0 and must be contiguous (i.e. 0, 1, 2...)
 In the example above, script.js depends on AngularJS, so AngularJS is given priority 0 (and loads first), and script.js is loaded only when Angular (and any other priority 0) scripts are loaded.